TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Always aim with the hand that has an armed explosive
+	- If both have, prioritize primary
+	- Also if we have a scheduled throw, aim with the first melee weapon

+- make layer with insects hoverable

+- some strange recurring problem with H (temporarily hiding layers) not working

 - actually make two rulesets for server and playtesting
 	- perhaps do so from test scene content and replace on update official content